 Apple's M1 Chip Explained

-The M1 is the first Apple-designed System on a Chip (SoC) that's been developed for use in Macs.
-It marks Apple's transition away from the Intel chips that the Cupertino company has been using in Macs since 2006.
+The M1 was the first Apple-designed System on a Chip (SoC) that's been developed for use in Macs.
+It marked Apple's first step toward transitioning away from the Intel chips that the Cupertino company used in Macs since 2006.

 As a "System on a Chip," the M1 integrates several different components, including the CPU, GPU, unified memory architecture (RAM), Neural Engine, Secure Enclave, SSD controller, image signal processor, encode/decode engines, Thunderbolt controller with USB 4 support, and more, all of which power the different features in the Mac.

-Prior to now, Macs have used multiple chips for CPU, I/O, and security, but Apple's effort to integrate these chips is the reason why the M1 is so much faster and more efficient than prior Intel chips.
+Before Apple silicon, Macs used multiple chips for CPU, I/O, and security, but Apple's effort to integrate these chips is the reason why the M1 is so much faster and more efficient than prior Intel chips.
 The unified memory architecture that Apple has included is also a major factor because all of the technologies in the M1 are able to access the same data without having to swap between multiple pools of memory.